“It Cost $800,000 Per Show”: Kenny Wallace Reveals the Tragic Backstory Behind NASCAR Raceday Cancellation

 This gave way to the birth of FS1 after the takeover was officially completed.
 Wallace also confirmed the fact and added, “They killed it because they wanted to start a new network, FOX Sports 1.
 Eric Shanks (current FOX Sports CEO) the president walked right up to me and he was very sad and he said, ‘Kenny I’m sorry.
 I did not want to get rid of NASCAR Raceday.'”

-Hosted by John Roberts, Jimmy Spencer, and Wallace at the time, the program is a pioneer in broadcasting that inspired modern-day NASCAR pre-race coverage.
+Hosted by John Roberts, Jimmy Spencer, and Wallace at the time, the program has been a pioneer in broadcasting, which inspired modern-day NASCAR pre-race coverage.
 It provided a basis for a network such as FOX to build on in the future.

 Beginning in August 2013, after the official takeover, the program was shortened from a two-hour broadcast to just an hour.
 The modern rendition of the program continued to go on air until the 2024 racing season, with stock car personalities such as Jamie McMurray and Bobby Labonte hosting it.